enasequence/read_docs/submit/general-guide.rst

 | Other Analyses         |      N      |     N     |       Y      |
 +------------------------+-------------+-----------+--------------+

-\* It is possible to submit reads through Webin-CLI, as long as they are in FASTQ, BAM, or CRAM format.
+\* Webin-CLI accepts read submission in FASTQ, BAM, or CRAM format.
-All other read file formats must be submitted through another route.
+For other formats use either of the other submission routes.

 Before submitting to ENA it is important to familiarise yourself with the different options available for data submission.
 This general guide